-Legacy of the Polish PartitionsLife in the partitions, particularly in the Russian and Austrian areas, was a period of economic hardship and many Poles involved in the uprisings of the period were either imprisoned, ruined financially or forced into exile.
+Legacy of the Polish PartitionsLife in the partitions, particularly in the Russian- and Prussian-occupied areas, was a period of Polish cultural repression and economic hardship, and many Poles involved in the uprisings of the period were either imprisoned, ruined financially or forced into exile.
 This was the start of a huge exodus, which is now referred to as 'The Great Emigration'.
 In this period, some of the most notable historic Poles moved abroad, mainly to France, to fulfil their life achievements.

-See our article Big In Paris: The Great Emigration from Poland to France.
+For more, see our article: Big In Paris: The Great Emigration from Poland to France.

-The old divisions that existed between 1795 and 1918 had a varying number of effects on Poland's development.
+The old divisions that existed between 1795 and 1918 had varying effects on Poland's development.
 Cities like Bydgoszcz (formerly Bromberg), Wrocław (Breslau) and Poznań (Posen) were heavily developed and invested-in during their periods under Prussian rule.
-Linguistically, the voivodships of Wielkopolska and Pomerania have a higher number of Germanic words in their regional dialectics as well as using 'Polish' Germanisms - German expressions that have been translated literally into Polish.
+Linguistically, the voivodeships of Wielkopolska and Pomerania have a higher number of Germanic words in their regional dialectics, as well as using 'Polish' Germanisms - German expressions that have been translated literally into Polish.

 'Mazurek Dąbrowskiego' AKA 'Dąbrowski's March' AKA 'Poland Is Not Yet Lost' was written in 1797, two years after the final partitions were drawn up.
 The lyrics, by Józef Wybicki, express the idea that the nation of Poland, despite lacking an independent state of its own, would not disappear so long as the Polish people were still alive and fighting in its name.
 It would be officially adopted as Poland's national anthem in 1926.

 When Nazi Germany and Soviet Russia invaded Poland in September 1939, many Poles were plunged into an existential crisis, seeing the invasion as a return of the 123-year partitions.
 A high number of suicides during the period are attributed to people not willing to accept what they saw as 'history repeating itself'.
-Amongst these numbers, was Polish Author/Artist Stanisław Ignacy Wiktacy.
+Amongst these numbers, was Polish author/artist Stanisław 'Wiktacy' Witkiewicz.